Constitution: History Graduate Student Organization (HGSO)

 Section I: Mission Statement

-2. To create an all-inclusive organization, where all students affiliated with the department have a place to congregate and voice concerns (MA, PhD, funded and unfunded)
+- To create an all-inclusive organization, where all students affiliated with the department have a place to voice yahoo concerns (MA, PhD, funded and unfunded)

 Section II: Definition of Members